 2. non-Christian philosopny "tests everything"except its own supposed independence

-3. it cannot "hold on to the good" because it cannot know absolutely what is "good" ultimately, onty God is good -Mafthew 19:17 t belief in evolution adds more uncertainty because evolution means continual change 2 Tim, 3:7-9
+3. it cannot "hold on to the good" because it cannot know absolutely what is "good" ultimately, only God is good - Mafthew 19:17 - belief in evolution adds more uncertainty because evolution means continual change 2 Tim.
+3:7-9

 C. Non-Christian Philosophy's Two Categories (Some Overlap)

-1. rattonalisf-maferialist (Arisfofte; Descartes: Voltaire: Kant: Marx-Engels) -atheism
+1. rattonalist-materialist (Aristotte; Descartes: Voltaire: Kant: Marx-Engels) -atheism

 2. "irrationalist"-idealist (Plato: Spinoza; Hegel; Nietzsche: New Age) -pantheism